Start Date: June 11, 2021

 Scripts should use clean, readable code with extensive comments.

 Custom properties should include ToolTip descriptions (right click and choose Set Custom Property ToolTip).

 Please review the content best practices.

-Include sample code that shows others how to use your API.
+Include sample code that shows creators how to use the various functions in your API.